 PARKS ON TAP.
 Combining public drinking, city parks, and some yummy plates,, Philly’s roaming outdoor bar pops up in green spaces across Philly, through September. usually Wednesday through Sunday.
 Check calendar for updates.

 PHS POP UPS.
 The Pennsylvania Horticultural Society (PHS) hosts two seasonal pop-up gardens: one on South Street and another in Manayunk.
-Both planted (obviously) al fresco venues combine a bar, restaurant, plants and games — open daily through October.
+Both planted (obviously) al fresco venues combine a bar, restaurant, plants and games — open daily through October, and both are wheelchair accessible.
 1438 South Street and 106 Jamestown Avenue

-RODIN MUSEUM GARDEN BAR opens every Friday, from 4 to 8:30pm, through August 25.
+OPENING IN LATE MAY: RODIN MUSEUM GARDEN BAR opens on Fridays only from May 24 through August 30, from 4 to 8:30pm.
 Leashed pets and kids (not leashed) are welcome, but save the Rosé spritzers and Paloma cocktails for yourself.
 Free.
 2151 Ben Franklin Parkway

 ATTIC BREWING CO.
 Behind this environmentally and socially responsible Germantown brewery: 9,000 square feet of lawn games and Adirondack chairs.
 Food trucks visit, and Deke’s Bar-B-Que is always next door.
 Open daily.
 137 Berkley Street